jhorology/nks-presets-collection/README.md

  2. Contributed from [Kymeia@NI Forum](http://www.fingermarks.co.uk).
  3. Temporary build.
 Parameter mapping is not optimized yet.
  4. Based on [tomduncalf/ubermap](https://github.com/tomduncalf/ubermap).
- 5. Custom build options are available, see $.buildOpts in tasks/lush101.coffee.
+ 5. Custom build options are available, see $.buildOpts in tasks/*.coffee.
  6. Exporting feature is currently experimental.
- 6. Discontinued for some reasons.
+ 7. Discontinued for some reasons.
+ 8. build directly from vendor's patch files.

 ## Build Instructions